rlucha/purescript-threejs-archived/README.md

 - 25 Move projects config to a record
 - 26 onResize event, use full purescript code to handle it
 - 27 throttle onResize
+- 28 Replace Maintype with Effect, currently Timeline is coupled